Articles of Association

 Previous experience: A number of senior positions and been a board member within Nasdaq and other regulated marketplaces (including Stockholm, New York and Copenhagen).

-Other assignments: Board member of Nykredit A/S. Senior Advisor in the company Alkymi.io, a New York based FinTech start-up and member of the Advisory Board of Concordium AG, a Swiss based blockchain start-up.
+Other on-going principal assignments: Board member of Nykredit A/S and Nykredit Realkredit A/S. Senior Advisor in the company Alkymi.io, member of the Advisory Board of Concordium AG and Industrial Advisor in Airfinity Ltd (UK).

 Education: MSc in Business Adminstation/CEMS Masters, Stockholm School of Economics (SSE)